 Having a place to store your plates is essential for keeping your training area safe, tidy and efficient.
-The Monster G3 has this feature built-in.
+The Force USA G3 has this feature built-in.

 You can optionally remove the outer portion of the plate holder pegs.
 There’s a smaller diameter (1”) peg underneath that will fit standard plates, in case you have any.
 If you don’t have any standard plates, you won’t care about this feature

-As you can see in the image above, the weight holder bracket on the pulley track would interfere with weight storage holders if they were on the side of the rack.
-You’d need a deeper rack to allow for the holders to stick out to the side.
+As you can see in the image above, the weight carriage on the pulley track would interfere with weight storage holders if the weight storage holders were on the side of the rack.

-The Monster G3 has a barbell storage attachment on the rear of the machine, near the base.
+The Force USA G3 has a barbell storage attachment on the rear of the machine, near the base.
 It can hold one Olympic bar (~2” diameter sleeve) and one standard bar (1” diameter sleeve).

 The bars are stored vertically, by inserting the bar sleeve into the holder sleeve.

-Note that you’ll need more ceiling clearance than the Monster G3’s listed 87” max height to use this.
+Note that you’ll need more ceiling clearance than the Force USA G3’s listed 87” max height to use this.
 The barbell will be slightly taller than the top of the unit when it’s stored.
 Plus you need additional clearance to lift the bar in and out of the sleeve.